Towards automated formal security analysis of SAML V2.0 Web Browser SSO standard -- the POST/Artifact use case: Security properties and analysis results

+To achieve finite-state verification, security properties and/or protocol rules can be strategically and carefully abstracted.
+This reduces the complexity of the verification process, enabling it to complete within a reasonable time-frame.

-Also, we significantly improved the analysis time of the security properties considered from the SP and the IdP PoV by removing all client rules from the model.
+Also, we significantly improved the analysis time of the security properties considered from the SP's and the IdP's PoV by removing all client rules from the model.
 Since there is no assumptions on the honesty of clients in those properties and, furthermore, all client actions can be performed by the adversary (as evidenced by the executable lemmas), there is no loss of generality here.

 Finally, when running sanity checking tests (the executable lemmas) we restricted the model to a bounded number of sessions (only one client, one SP and one IdP) and achieved much better analysis times.